nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. When `Logic` is called upon to execute a command, it uses the `AddressBookParser` class to parse the user command.
 2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddCommand`) which is
 3. executed by the `LogicManager`.
-4. The command can communicate with the `Model` or `OfficeConnectModel` when it is executed (e.g. to add a person or
+4. The command can communicate with `OfficeConnectModel` when it is executed (e.g. to add a person or
 5. add a task or add an assignment).
 6. The result of the command execution is encapsulated as a `CommandResult` object which is returned from `Logic`.